 We know the majority of cotton producers already conduct most of the practices covered in the Protocol assessment.
 However, using this formal data collection, measurement and verification procedure will enable U.S. cotton to avoid being excluded by our customers because of sustainability issues.
 We want to help the textile mills, brand and retailers meet their sustainability goals by sourcing U.S. cotton.

-What is the timeframe?■ The industry is launching a pilot Protocol program this month with full implementation scheduled for 2020.
+■ The industry is launching a pilot Protocol program this month with full implementation scheduled for 2020.
 The Protocol is being managed by Ken Burton, who serves as the program’s executive director.
 The industry currently is enlisting groups, organizations and firms such as gins, merchants and marketing cooperatives, to assist in recruiting producer participants and in verification of information obtained.

 The information collected through the Protocol will be continually reviewed and Protocol producers will be able to monitor their sustainability progress — including comparing their numbers with those for their geographic region and/or entire Cotton Belt.
 Our belief is that through the transparency and accountability generated by the Protocol — U.S. cotton’s acceptance in the global supply chain will be significantly bolstered.